Ricci curvature and monopole classes on 3-manifolds

 \section{Abstract}

 We prove an $L^2$-estimate involving Ricci curvature and a harmonic 1-form on a closed oriented Riemannian $3$-manifold admitting a solution of any rescaled Seiberg-Witten equations.
-We also give a necessary condition to be a monopole class in some specific cases.
+We also give a necessary condition to be a monopole class on some special connected sums.